merenbach/hotel-juliet/README.md

 ## What does *Hotel Juliet* mean?

-I have no idea where the initialism `HJ`, expanded to the above phrase with the [NATO phonetic alphabet] [1] originated, but [this page] [2] indicates that *Hotel Juliet* occurs when it is time to change one’s keys in an organized (i.e., government-sponsored) program of cryptography.
+I have no idea where the initialism `HJ`, expanded to the above phrase with the [NATO phonetic alphabet] [1], originated, but [this page] [2] indicates that *Hotel Juliet* occurs when it is time to change one’s keys in an organized (i.e., government-sponsored) program of cryptography.
 It seemed memorable enough so I ran with it.

   [1]: http://en.wikipedia.org/wiki/NATO_phonetic_alphabet "NATO phonetic alphabet"
   [2]: http://jproc.ca/crypto/terms.html "Common Crypto Terms"

 ## What ciphers are supported?

 The underlying frameworks are a bit of a playground for me right now.
-The code may be messy and/or under-documented and APIs remain subject to change.
+The code may is messy and under-documented and APIs remain subject to change.
+Current ciphers include:

+  * Substitution
-### Monoalphabetic substitution
+    * Monoalphabetic

-- Affine
+      * Affine
-- Atbash
+      * Atbash
-- Caesar
+      * Caesar
-- Keyword
+      * Keyword

-### Polyalphabetic substitution
+    * Polyalphabetic

-- Beaufort
+      * Beaufort
-- Della Porta
+      * Della Porta
-- Gronsfeld
+      * Gronsfeld
-- Trithemius
+      * Trithemius
-- Variant Beaufort
+      * Variant Beaufort
-- Vigenère
+      * Vigenère

-### Transposition and other
+    * Transposition

-- Scytale
+      * Scytale (prototype)

 # [TODO]: Allow shifting a la
     # http://rumkin.com/tools/cipher/caesar-keyed.php